SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.refPeriod``
 """""""""""""""""""""""

- * the refractory period of spikes in milliseconds
+ * The refractory period of spikes in milliseconds
  * spikes that are smaller than this time period apart will be excluded
  * argument type : float
  * default value : 0.2